 8. The Applicant has referred to the rulings of various advance ruling authorities and appellate authorities, wherein it is held that the provisioning of canteen services to employees is not taxable activity chargeable to GST.
-Prima-facie, such rulings passed by advance ruling and appellate authorities cannot be generalized and applied to all cases as they binding only on the Applicant of that Advance Ruling.
+Prima-facie, such rulings passed by advance ruling and appellate authorities cannot be generalized and applied to all cases as they binding only on the Applicant.